What is Greenwich Mean Time (GMT)?

 The Definition of GMT

 GMT stands for Greenwich Mean Time.
-It is a time zone that is based on the solar time at the Royal Observatory in Greenwich, London, which is located on the Prime Meridian (0° longitude).
+It is the time zone based on the average time it takes for the Earth to rotate once on its axis, as measured from the Prime Meridian (0° longitude) at the Royal Observatory in Greenwich, London.

 Key Facts About GMT: